-Anyone who owns a Sharp microwave drawer oven that caught fire or had other electrical problems.
+Anyone who owns a Sharp or Bosch microwave drawer oven that caught fire or had other electrical problems.

 What’s Going On?

-It’s believed that the microwave ovens are defective, can overheat and catch fire.
+It’s believed that Sharp microwave ovens are defective, can overheat and catch fire.
+Sharp may have also manufactured the ovens under other brand names, including Bosch.
 Now, attorneys are looking into whether a class action lawsuit can be started.

 How Could a Class Action Lawsuit Help?